Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Dimensional gages

-Distortion from applied tensile, bending, and torsional stress - Shot peened parts with compressive stresses are strengthened and can resist mechanical forces, which might elastically deform an unpeened part.
+Distortion from applied tensile, bending, and torsional stress - Shot peened parts with compressive stresses are strengthened and can resist mechanical forces that might elastically deform an unpeened part.

 Fretting - Fretting wear occurs when fastened metal joints with high loads experience micromotions or micro sliding.
 Cold welding followed by detachment produces wear particles in the fastened joint.
 The wear particles oxidize or corrode, which contributes to increased wear and surface damage.
 Fretting wear and fretting corrosion result in reduced fatigue strength.
 The surface hardening and texture generated by shot peening reduces fretting and fretting fatigue.